SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 openstack-health-monitor implements a scripted scenario test with a large shell-script that uses the openstackclient tools to set up the scenario, test it and tear everything down again in a loop.
 Any errors are recorded, as well as timings and some very basic benchmarks.
 The script sets up some virtual network infrastructure (routers, networks, subnets, floating IPs), security groups, keypairs, volumes and finally boots some VMs.
 Access to these is tested (ensuring metadata injection works) and connectivity between them tested and measured.
 A loadbalancer (optionally) is set up with a health-monitor and access via it before and after killing some backends is tested.
 The scenario is described in a bit more detail in the [repository's README.md](https://github.com/SovereignCloudStack/openstack-health-monitor/blob/main/README.md) file.

+The openstack-health-monitor is not the intended long-term solution for monitoring your infrastructure.
+The SCS project has a project underway that will create more modern, flexible, and more maintainable monitoring infrastructure; the conecpts are described on the [monitoring section](https://docs.scs.community/docs/category/monitoring) of the project's documentation.
+The openstack-health-monitor will thus not see any significant enhancements any more; it will be maintained and kept alive as long as there are users.
+This guide exclusively focuses on how to set it up.

 ## Setting up the driver VM